aman-2-5/Secure-AWS-Multi-Tier-Architecture-Threat-Monitoring/README.md

-🔐 Secure AWS Multi-Tier Architecture & Threat Monitoring
+🔐 Secure AWS Multi-Tier Architecture & Threat Monitoring 📌 Project Overview

-An industry-style secure cloud architecture built on Amazon Web Services (AWS) demonstrating network isolation, secure storage, least-privilege access control, and activity monitoring.
+This project demonstrates the design and implementation of a secure multi-tier cloud architecture on Amazon Web Services (AWS) with integrated monitoring capabilities to detect unauthorized access attempts.
-The project simulates unauthorized access attempts and verifies detection using audit logs.

-🚀 Key Features
-🌐 Network Isolation (VPC)

-Custom Virtual Private Cloud (VPC)

-Public and Private subnet architecture
+The architecture applies defense-in-depth principles by combining network isolation, secure storage, identity-based access control, and centralized audit logging.

+Two simulated attack scenarios were performed using an unprivileged IAM user to validate the effectiveness of the implemented security controls.

+🎯 Objectives

+Design an isolated virtual network using AWS VPC

+Implement public and private subnets

-Controlled internet exposure
+Control internet exposure using routing mechanisms

-Segmented network design to reduce attack surface

-🔒 Secure Storage

-Encrypted Amazon S3 bucket

-Block all public access enabled

-Access restricted via IAM policies

-Protection against data exposure

-👤 Identity & Access Management

-Custom least-privilege IAM policy

-Role-based access control

-Unauthorized users denied by default

-📜 Audit Logging & Monitoring
+Secure storage using encryption and access restrictions

+Apply the Principle of Least Privilege using IAM

-AWS CloudTrail enabled for API activity tracking
+Enable activity monitoring using AWS CloudTrail

-Read and Write management events captured

-Dedicated log storage bucket

-Log file integrity validation enabled

-🚨 Intrusion Simulation

-Creation of unprivileged attacker IAM user

-Unauthorized access attempts to resources
+Simulate unauthorized access attempts

-Security controls validated through denial of access

-Activity recorded for forensic analysis

-🧠 Technology Stack

-Cloud Platform: Amazon Web Services (AWS)

-Networking: VPC, Subnets, Route Tables, Internet Gateway

-Storage: Amazon S3

-Security: IAM, Encryption (SSE-S3)

-Monitoring: AWS CloudTrail
+Verify detection through audit logs

-🏗️ Architecture Overview
+🧱 Architecture Overview

 Internet
    ↓
 Internet Gateway